 Trauma can be described as distress that is so intense that it is hard to let go of.
 As childhood trauma often influences adult difficulties, it is important to identify it and treat it appropriately.
 EFT is a gentle technique that helps distressed individuals embrace the emotional impact of trauma safely.

-Claire Sainsbury holds a BA in Psychology, a Masters in Counselling and Psychotherapy practice as well as an advanced postgraduate diploma in Integrative Counselling and Therapy.
+The lead therapist, Claire Sainsbury, holds a BA in Psychology, a Masters in Counselling and Psychotherapy practice as well as an advanced postgraduate diploma in Integrative Counselling and Therapy.
 She has also undertaken further specialist training in various areas including:

 (i) Working with Couples - this training in relationship counselling involves the key dynamics that are influencing a couple as well as communications skills to better manage conflict and intimacy,